tmgthb/Autonomous-Agents/README.md

 [Bridging Industrial Expertise and XR with LLM-Powered Conversational Agents](http://arxiv.org/abs/2504.05527v1)

-- RAG-enhanced LLMs with XR Integration (Retrieval-Augmented Generation enhanced Large Language Models with Extended Reality Integration): introduces a system embedding industrial knowledge into XR environments, featuring XR Application, Middleware, LLM Chat Engine, Document Processing, VECTOR DB, XR SYSTEM, and LLM ENGINE components.
+- RAG-enhanced LLMs with XR Integration (Retrieval-Augmented Generation enhanced LLMs with Extended Reality Integration): introduces a system embedding industrial knowledge into XR environments, featuring XR Application, Middleware, LLM Chat Engine, Document Processing, VECTOR DB, XR SYSTEM, and LLM ENGINE components.
 - This framework utilizes a LLM Chat Engine with components like Router Agent, RAG Tools, and specialized agents such as PdM, XAI, and IoT Agents, to provide context-aware expert guidance through voice-driven XR interfaces.
 - The system enhances industrial workflows by integrating RAG techniques and XR, enabling hands-free access to domain-specific knowledge and improving training, remote assistance, and operational efficiency in Industry 5.0 settings.